Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Preliminaries

 We now describe the behavior of agents.
-Each agent $i$, given $i$'s valuation $v_i$ (and therefore the internal component of $i$'s preference $\prec_i^\pri$), all other agents' valuations $v_{-i}$, and the external component of $i$'s preference $\prec_i^\pub$, reports a possibly nontruthful valuation $v_i' \in \cV_i$ to the mechanism, where the goal is to achieve a most preferable combination of outcomes and payments according to $\prec_i$.
+Each agent $i$, given $i$'s valuation $v_i$, all other agents' valuations $v_{-i}$, and the external component of $i$'s preference $\succ_i^\pub$, reports a possibly nontruthful valuation $v_i' \in \cV_i$ to the mechanism, where the goal is to achieve a most preferable combination of outcomes and payments according to $\succ_i$.
 As in environments without secondary goals, the exact behavior of agents also depends on what they know about each other.
-In the rest of this paper, we focus on dominant-strategy robustness against strategic behavior, which means an agent never gets more desirable combinations of outcomes and payments by misreporting their private valuation, no matter what other agents do (in particular, without loss of generality we can assume agents know the valuations and preferences of all other agents).
+In the rest of this paper, we focus on dominant-strategy incentive compatibility, which means an agent never gets more desirable combinations of outcomes and payments by misreporting their private valuation, no matter what other agents do (in particular, without loss of generality we can assume agents know the valuations and preferences of all other agents).
 This is captured by the following definition.